-What Is AFFF Foam Made Of and Why Is It a Health Concern?
+What Is AFFF Foam Made Of and Your Legal Options

 Now, here’s the kicker.
 AFFF ain’t just some harmless little mist.
 It’s packed with these sneaky critters called polyfluoroalkyl substances (PFAS).
 Folks like to call ’em “forever chemicals” ’cause they stick around like a bad smell, hitting us and the place we live with a stick that won’t quit.
 These guys don’t break down easy, so they keep setting up camp in living critters and the wild alike.
 For the people knee-deep in fire doodads, like firefighters, airport staff, military folks, well, they’re front-line at catching the nasty end of this stick—hello, cancer risks!

 Some places, think California, Colorado, New York, got real tired of waiting and said “enough” to these lazy chemicals in foams.
 That’s right, boom—banned!
 Now, replacing those foams with something less toxic is the new game plan.
-PFAS aren’t just staying in the foam, they’re slowly tiptoeing into our drinking water, and trust me, that ain’t something you want joining you for dinner.
+PFAS in AFFF foam have led to lawsuits.
+Learn if your exposure makes you eligible for a legal claim.

 What Is AFFF Foam?